surma/surma.dev/content/things/raw-wasm.md

 > [Live demo](examples/wat_contrived/)

 Notice how `add2` and `add3` are exported, but `add` is not.
-Ss such `add()` will not be callable from JavaScript.
+As such `add()` will not be callable from JavaScript.
 It’s only used in the bodies of our other functions.

 WebAssembly modules can not only export functions but also _expect_ a function to be passed _to_ the WebAssembly module at instantiation time by specifying an `import`: